jlrickert/zet/docs/174/README.md

 This is my personal website that will be at https://jlrickert.me or https://jlrickert.github.io.

-The design of it is to be a retro terminal
+The design of it is to be a retro terminal inspired by bash bunni and 4s3ti.
+However, that seems like it will take some work and doesn't have much value.
+It would be a stretch goal.
+For now I just need something simple.

 ## Sitemap

 - Home

+  This should have basic things about me.

 - Zettelkasten

+  Simply a link to my public notes for now.
+Maybe at some point I will do something different.

 - Blog
 - About
 - Resume